A 13-month-old LlamaIndex bug re-embeds unchanged content

 Closing

-The narrow takeaway is: audit your ingestion pipeline’s hash key against the input your embedder actually sees.
+The narrow takeaway: audit your ingestion pipeline’s hash key against the input your embedder actually sees.
 If the two are not the same, you are paying for work that produces the same output.
 The broader takeaway is that this kind of interaction sits quietly in large codebases, and the same cleanup PR that fixes one half of a pair can release the other half at scale.